Thinking of which degree course to take? There are plenty of reasons why you might study marketing.

 But why should you study marketing now?
 Well, McKinsey considers marketing to be one of 15 occupations that account for 30% of future job growth.
 They also consider the role of digital marketing specialist to be one of the most sought-after occupations in the current work climate.

 The marketing industry is also ever-changing – but that doesn’t mean the skills you pick up now won’t be relevant in the future.
-Areas of marketing that you’ll cover on a specialised bachelors or masters program such as influencer marketing will continue to gain traction in years to come, and you’ll be ready to tackle them.
+Areas of marketing that you’ll cover in a specialised bachelor’s or master’s program such as influencer marketing will continue to gain traction in years to come, and you’ll be ready to tackle them.

 The subject also dives into things like big data, the Internet of Things, and data analysis, all of which we know will be hugely important in the broader jobs market looking into the future.